pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Move the Turtle

-Try
+Try telling the Chat to

     fd

-We guess you meant 't.forward(100)', so we type that out for you, as you can see.
+We'll guess you typed that Logo Instruction to mean the Python Instructon 't.forward(100)'.
+So we type that out for you, as you can see.
 You can type 'forward' to mean the same thing

     forward